 Investments are stated at fair value, which is based on quoted market prices, except for alternative investments for which quoted market prices are not available.
 The Foundation has alternative investments in hedge funds.
-Common stocks, preferred stocks, U.S. government and corporate bonds, and fixed income and mutual funds are classified within Level 1 and fair value is based on quoted market prices.
+Domestic equities, international equities, mutual funds, exchange traded funds, and fixed income are classified within Level 1 and fair value is based on quoted market prices.
 The hedge funds are classified as Level 3.
 The fair value of the hedge funds has been estimated using the net asset value per share of the investments provided by the hedge fund managers and lags one quarter due to timing.